Q: What are the application and notification deadlines for transfers?

 - Mid-term grade report if currently enrolled

-- Applicants whose native language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL) or its equivalent
+- Applicants whose native language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL, IELTS, Duolingo, PTE).

 - Financial aid application (if applicable; see the Financial Aid website for further details)

 Q: How do I know if my application is complete?
 Can you check on my application?

 Transfer applicants are able to check the status of their application submission by logging in to their Common Application online account.
 From there, students will be able to see if their Common Application and Writing Supplement were successfully submitted.

 Students will also receive an email from the College confirming receipt of their application as well as login credentials for the online tracking system where applicants are expected to proactively check for missing materials.
 Please check your spam and junk mail folders for emails from our office.
 If you locate emails from our office in those folders, you need to add @conncoll.edu to your address book and safe/approved senders list.

 Q: Is an interview required?
 If I do not have one will it hurt my chances of being admitted?

 Interviews are not required.
 If you do wish to interview with Connecticut College, the interview must take place before the application deadline (November 1 for January admission or April 1 for September admission).
 If you are unable to visit campus or schedule an interview, it will NOT hurt your chance for admission.
 Many of our transfer applicants are unable to interview due to their continued commitment to their studies at their current institution.